 My “first” videogame was Myst (1994) I played with a friend, we almost didn’t sleep for a full weekend trying to solve it! can also remember from this period Theme Hospital (1997), Age of Empires 2 (1999), Star Wars Episode I: Racer (1999), and Syberia (2002).
 Then I had more and more games, it was possible to have a videogame for 15 days in my media center of my city, I tried a lot at this time (it was probably around 2005).

 But finally, I think I was really hyped with the launch of World of Warcraft in 2007.
 And I never quit!

-Thank you Charlotte for taking the time to realize this interview !
-I would like to thank you again for our meeting at Game Connection and our realy interesting discussion about your work and passions.
+Thank you, Charlotte for taking the time to realize this interview!
+I would like to thank you again for our meeting at Game Connection and our really interesting discussion about your work and passions.
 See you soon and take care!